-Financing activities in fiscal 2012 consist principally of capital stock transactions.
-We had no borrowings outstanding under our credit facility as of April 28, 2012, January 28, 2012 and April 30, 2011.
+Financing activities in fiscal 2013 consist principally of capital stock transactions and the stock repurchase program.
+We had no borrowings outstanding under our credit facility as of May 4, 2013, February 2, 2013 and April 28, 2012.
 The zero outstanding borrowings position is due to a combination of factors including strong sales growth, overall performance of management initiatives including expense control and other working capital reductions.
 We may require borrowings under the credit facility from time to time in future periods to support our new store program and seasonal inventory needs.